hlrs-tasc/julia-at-hlrs/README.md

 # Julia at HLRS
-Information and tools for providing Julia on HLRS' compute systems.
+Information and tools for providing Julia on the compute systems at HLRS.

 ## Adding a new Julia version